iobsifox/Joiplay-Fix-Touch/README.md

 ## ⚙️ JoiPlay

 - Open JoiPlay
-- Lunche Game And you can See Button middle Down
+- launch your Game And you can See Button middle Down
+- You can touch botton menu and on / off Feature's

 This ensures that the plugin handles all touch‑to‑mouse translation, avoiding double‑mapping and erratic behavior.